PaulAmstrong-Portfolio/PaulAmstrong-Portfolio/README.md

-# Hi there, I'm a Forward-Thinking Data Analyst Proficient in SQL, PowerBI & MsExcel with Background in Geology/Earth Science 👋
+# Hi there, Its Armstrong, I'm a Forward-Thinking Data Analyst with Academic Background in Geology/Earth Science 👋

 ## 🚀 About Me
 I am a results-driven Data Analyst specializing in translating massive, chaotic datasets into highly performant relational architectures and interactive executive intelligence systems.
-With a strong foundation in rigorous problem-solving, structural modeling, and system logic, I design data solutions that expose operational bottlenecks, protect corporate margins, and optimize supply chain networks.
+With a strong Proficiency in SQL, PowerBI & MsExcel, I design data solutions that expose operational bottlenecks, protect corporate margins, and optimize supply chain networks.

 * 🌍 Based in Nigeria
 * 💼 Open to Global Remote Opportunities and Contracts